-The tech industry has seen a massive increase in the adoption of computer vision tools and software in healthcare, agriculture, smart city, security, automotive, and more.
-This has been accompanied by the development of numerous toolkits, frameworks, and software libraries related to this field in recent years.
+The tech industry has seen a massive increase in the adoption of computer vision tools and software in security, healthcare, agriculture, smart city, industrial manufacturing, automotive, and more.
+This has been accompanied by the development of numerous toolkits, platforms, frameworks, and software libraries related to this field in recent years.

 - Tool #1: OpenCV

 - Tool #3: TensorFlow

 - Tool #8: BoofCV